Empirical Bayes large-scale multiple testing for high-dimensional binary outcome data: Discussion

-which in general does not close to $\sqrt{\frac{2}{\pi m}}$, the multiplying factor for calibrating the posterior.
-Thus, choosing other values for $\alpha$ in the prior will not resolve the issue encountered with the $\ell$-value procedure.
+In general, this expression is not close to $\sqrt{{2}/(\pi m)}(m+1)$, the multiplying factor for calibrating the threshold of the $\ell$-value procedure.
+Therefore, choosing other values for $\alpha$ in the prior won't resolve the issue encountered with the $\ell$-value procedure.
+Simulation studies that confirm this point is conducted in Section \ref{sec:ad-sim} of \citet{ning23supp}.

-In sum, the present work serves as an initial step for exploring multiple testing procedures on discrete outcomes data using empirical Bayes approaches.
-Several exciting directions are worth exploring, including extending the current methodology to handle one-sided tests, instead of the two-sided tests as we considered here, and developing new multiple testing approaches for more advanced models such as the sparse binary regression model and the Ising model using empirical Bayes \citep{mukherjee15, mukherjee18}.

-Given that Bayesian approaches are routinely used for uncertainty quantification, another interesting direction is to study the frequentist coverage of credible sets from the posterior distribution.
-Typically, a self-similarity or excessive bias restriction-type condition is needed for achieving a correct coverage \citep{vdp17, belister20, cast20}.
-However, since the thresholding rule from our posterior is not optimal, it is unclear whether such a type of condition would be sufficient.
-In addition, nonasymptotic bounds for the minimax risk under various loss functions, e.g., the expected Hamming loss in \citet{butucea18}, for this model have not been studied thoroughly, which has a potential for valuable contributions in future studies.